neilkichler/robustness_set/README.md

 The problem addressed can have further implications in understanding sparse training, given that it visualizes some aspects of the random exploratory nature of these methods.
 Furthermore, it discusses the potential viability of sparse-to-sparse training methods for supervised feature selection.

+#### Dependencies
+To run the program, please make sure that the following requirements are met (if not - install with ```pip install <package>``` or anaconda etc.):

+python 3.7.6, numpy 1.17.2, scipy 1.4.1, numba 0.48.0, scikit-learn 0.24.2,
+matplotlib 3.4.1, pandas 1.2.4, psutil 5.8.0

+#### implementation
+The code for SET was modified from an alternate Numba based version of the official [SET implementation](https://github.com/SelimaC/Tutorial-SCADS-Summer-School-2020-Scalable-Deep-Learning) [1].

 ######  NNSTD:
 The improved implementation of NNSTD can be found at: https://git.snt.utwente.nl/s2106019/sparse_topology_distance and an explanation of NNSTD is given at [2].